vonfredd/vonfredd/README.md

-- 👋 Hello, I'm @vonfredd.
+- 👋 Hello, I'm Fredrik.
 - 📚 I'm currently studying Java programming.
 - 🔨 I'm working on small projects to gain more experience and apply what I've learned so far.